JoarGunnarsson/Raytracing/README.md

 python main.py
 ```

-You can define your own objects, light sources and materials in the `main.py` to suit your needs.
+You can define your own objects, light sources and materials in the `main.py`, `objects.py`, and `materials.py` to suit your needs.